War: The Reality Behind the Rose-Colored Glasses

 The Chaos Behind the Scenes

 The most chilling sign of this chaos isn’t found in a press briefing, but on the State Department’s own emergency hotline.
-When Americans call for help, they aren’t met with a rescue plan; they are met with a recording that flatly instructs them not to depend on the U.S. government for assisted departure or evacuation.
-There are no evacuation points.
-There are no government planes.
+As late as Tuesday night, when Americans called for help, they weren’t met with a rescue plan; they were met with a recording that flatly instructed them not to depend on the U.S. government for assisted departure or evacuation.
+No evacuation points.
+No government planes.
 Despite weeks of amassing military hardware for the attack, the Trump administration launched Operation Epic Fury without a single flight manifest for the hundreds of thousands of U.S. citizens now stranded as regional airspaces go dark.

 Freedom